Charlie-Bucket/DATA-612-Homeworks/README.md

 **Assignment 4**: Used matplot and seaborn libraries in Python to create charts for univariate and bivarate data.
 The data is MLB batting statistics.
 I use hits and strike outs for this assignment.

-**Assignment 5:** Use pandas and numpy libaries to merge datasets, locate missing values, and replace missing values with data.
+**Assignment 5:** Used pandas and numpy libaries to merge datasets, locate missing values, and replace missing values with data.